simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 * **Developer Support**: Apple provides extensive support for developers, including documentation, development tools, and resources to create and optimize applications for macOS.

-* **Third-Party Support**: macOS has a wide range of third-party software and services that provide additional support, such as antivirus software, productivity tools, and creative applications.
+* **Third-Party Support**: macOS has many third-party software and services that provide additional support, such as antivirus software, productivity tools, and creative applications.

 Comparison of Windows, Linux, and macOS